filecoin-project/filecoin-fvm-localnet/README.md

 # Filecoin FVM localnet

 Filecoin FVM Localnet is a complete Filecoin [Lotus](https://lotus.filecoin.io/) and [Boost](https://boost.filecoin.io/) Docker image that allows you to spin up a localnet for FVM smart contract development.
+You can also run two miners for testing things like replication between SPs.

 ## System requirements